trouni/slides-viewer/README.md

 # Slides Viewer

+---

+## Style customization

 ### Theme

-By default, the slides will be displayed using a custom `kesseo` theme, but you can specify another theme for the slides using the `theme` parameter.
+By default, the slides will be displayed using a custom theme, but you can use another one using the `theme` parameter.

-You can use any of the [included Reveal.js themes](https://revealjs.com/themes/).
+Available themes include any of the [standard Reveal.js themes](https://revealjs.com/themes/).

 *Example:*
 ```